SAP/odata-vocabularies/vocabularies/UI.md

 [RecommendationState](UI.xml#L1624)|[RecommendationStateType?](#RecommendationStateType)|<a name="RecommendationState"></a>Indicates whether a field contains or has a recommended value<br>Intelligent systems can help users by recommending input the user may "prefer".
 [RecommendationList](UI.xml#L1654)|[RecommendationListType?](#RecommendationListType)|<a name="RecommendationList"></a>Specifies how to get a list of recommended values for a property or parameter<br>Intelligent systems can help users by recommending input the user may "prefer".
 [ExcludeFromNavigationContext](UI.xml#L1686)|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|<a name="ExcludeFromNavigationContext"></a>The contents of this property must not be propagated to the app-to-app navigation context
+[DoNotCheckScaleOfMeasuredQuantity](UI.xml#L1690) *([Experimental](Common.md#Experimental))*|Boolean|<a name="DoNotCheckScaleOfMeasuredQuantity"></a>Do not check the number of fractional digits of the annotated measured quantity<br>The annotated property contains a measured quantity, and the user may enter more fractional digits than defined for the corresponding unit of measure.<br/>This switches off the validation of user input with respect to decimals.

 ## <a name="HeaderInfoType"></a>[HeaderInfoType](UI.xml#L62)